ash1eygrace/landing-page/README.md

 The objective was to create a landing page on a topic you're interested in.
 Then add relevant copy and images.

-Since my goal isn't to become a designer, I decided just to clone the provided screenshot mockup and styles they supplied as shown below:
+Since my goal isn't to become a designer, I decided just to clone the provided screenshot mockup and styles that TOP supplied as shown below:

 ### Provided Mockup